 Autumn is my favorite season.
 The cool off of temperature and the warmth of trees and fallen leaves makes me happy.
 I enjoy the transition of short sleeve to long sleeve, tank top to sweater.
 The shifting seasons will aways act as inspiration for a writer's work.
 The idea of leaves falling to the ground … Continue reading Tips For Describing The Season Of Autumn

 The first line of a poem or story is important.
 It is the hook, essentially.
 The first line greets the reader, something like a warm invitation.
 It sparks questions from the reader's mind, amusement, and wonder of what will continue.
 The first line, much like the title, is a hint and opportunity to keep your … Continue reading 50+ First Lines To Begin Your Story

 William Shakespeare, Oscar Wilde, Jane Austen, Charles Dickens, and Mary Shelley.
 These are just some of many classical writers who wrote some of the best and most iconic pieces of literature.
 Or is that what we are instructed to believe?
 To this day, they are celebrated, read for pleasure, and the source of classroom curriculum. … Continue reading Do English Students Have An Obligation To Enjoy All Classic Literature?

 If someone took a step inside your home, front porch to foyer, what would a visitor see?
 What colors would be noticed first and what is the primary interior style?
 What is the most significant part of your house that makes it home?
 Without knowing who you are, a lot can be assumed by one's … Continue reading *Knock, Knock* Metaphors Begin Inside A Character’s Home

 There are many writing magazines a literature enthusiast can subscribe to.
 One type of writing magazine I enjoy is The Writer's Chronicle, a publication packed with publishing opportunities, interviews, tips, discussions, ideas, and more.
 I managed to get my hands on ten copies of The Writer's Chronicle which gave me a taste of the amazing … Continue reading The Best Articles & Takeaways From The Writer’s Chronicle Magazine

 One of my favorite shops to visit is the bookstore.
 It is super easy to get lost inside the scenery of shelves and words.
 It is nearly unbelievable how many different stories surround all at once.
 Recently, I went to my nearest Barnes & Noble in seek of new authors and stories.
 Thankfully, I had … Continue reading My Barnes & Noble Book Haul

 Songs are known for hiding meaning within lyrics.
 Meaning can be interpreted through word-play, emotion, descriptive language, metaphors, similes, and more.
 But music can also feature something extra, becoming a resource for writers when it comes time to name book characters.
 Think about the types of music you have been listening to recently.
 Some songs … Continue reading Use Songs To Help Name Book Characters

 How can we write timeless stories?
 How can we create stories people want to read over and over again that never seem to go out of style?
 One of my favorite authors, Sarah Dessen, strives for timeless stories by excluding modern inventions and technological advances from storyline.
-Other than her most recent addition of text messaging, she hopes her stories will last forever, something that … Continue reading How Should Text Messages Be Written In Books?
+Other than her most recent addition of text … Continue reading How Should Text Messages Be Written In Books?

 Perspective is a bizarre thing.
 Its range and context shifts from one pair of eyes to the next.
 With eyes like cameras, we capture and digest the images that flash and dash in front of us.
 The balance of light and shadows develop in our mind and remain with us forever.
 It is a human … Continue reading How To Write From The Male Perspective